larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # OPTION B) If you want `fast_commit` enabled you run this command.
 #
 # ext4 has a faster journaling system called fast_commit
+# Be advised that some have reported issues with it, albeit a few years ago but still
-# According to the Arch wiki it supposedly improves performance:
+# According to the Arch wiki it significantly improves performance:
 #
 SYSTEMD_REPART_MKFS_OPTIONS_EXT4='-O fast_commit' \
   systemd-repart --definitions=/tmp/repart.d --dry-run=no --empty=force "$d"